Guardianship v. Attorney-in-Fact in DC

 Responsibilities of a Guardian

-Generally, a DC guardian’s duties involve providing for the basic needs and healthcare of a ward.
+Generally, a guardian’s duties, involve providing for the basic needs and healthcare of a ward.
 The guardian visits the ward at least once a month to ensure that the ward is cared for; that their clothes, food and necessities are provided for, and the ward is in a safe living environment.
-The guardian may also make other healthcare decisions on behalf of the ward.
+Like an attorney-in-fact, the DC guardian may also make other healthcare decisions on behalf of the ward.

 A conservator’s duties include managing the ward’s assets for the ward’s benefit, such as paying the ward’s bills or coming up with a plan to pay the ward’s bills, paying for the general care or maintenance of the ward, filing the required court reports, and filing any income tax returns on behalf of the ward.
 If the ward’s assets begin to deplete, a conservator can apply for the necessary public benefits that may help the ward continue to have assets available.